Click to view briefing as a PDF

 - Over 250 organisations - including RSPB, Amnesty International UK and The Church of Scotland - signed an open letter calling for Starmer to reject Rosebank.
 Our campaign has also received the support of over 700 scientists and experts, 400 faith leaders, dozens of MPs and MSPs from every major political party, trade unionists, healthcare workers, farmers, young people, parents, fuel poverty campaigners and public figures.

-- In April, Stop Rosebank handed in 1 million petition signatures to 10 Downing Street, supported by Avaaz, Change.org, Friends of the Earth, Friends of the Earth Scotland, Global Justice Now, Greenpeace and 350.org.
+- In April 2025, Stop Rosebank handed in 1 million petition signatures to 10 Downing Street, supported by Avaaz, Change.org, Friends of the Earth, Friends of the Earth Scotland, Global Justice Now, Greenpeace and 350.org.

-- Leader of the Liberal Democrats Ed Davey previously said Rosebank should not go ahead, with the party’s Energy Spokesperson restating this position in the House of Commons last year.
-Leader of the Green Party Zack Polanski warns Labour would “lose all credibility” on climate change if the government approves Rosebank.
+- Leader of the Green Party Zack Polanski warns Labour would “lose all credibility” on climate change if the government approves Rosebank.
+Leader of the Liberal Democrats Ed Davey previously said Rosebank should not go ahead, with the party’s Energy Spokesperson restating this position in the House of Commons last year.
 Even Labour’s former Business Secretary and current Chief Whip has previously said “We don't support Rosebank.
 We think the priority for the country should be transitioning away from fossil fuels.”

 Stop Rosebank MP Pledge